Sunshine of Your Love: Composition

 In early 1967, Cream were writing and rehearsing songs for a second album.
-Their December 1966 debut album, Fresh Cream, was a mix of updated blues numbers and pop-oriented rock songs.
+Their December 1966 debut album, Fresh Cream, had been a mix of updated blues numbers and pop-oriented rock songs.
 Inspired by recent developments in rock music, the group began pursuing a more overtly psychedelic direction.
 "Sunshine of Your Love" began as a bass phrase or riff developed by Cream bassist Jack Bruce.
-Cream attended a concert on 29 January 1967 by the Jimi Hendrix Experience at the Saville Theatre in London.
-Cream guitarist Eric Clapton elaborated in a 1988 Rolling Stone magazine interview:
+Bruce tended to write songs with lyricist Pete Brown during the night as that was the only time they had to spare within the band's tour schedule.
+In 2009, Bruce's biographer, Harry Shapiro, wrote that "after one particularly difficult night" they were struggling to create something, when Bruce played "a riff of syncopated eighth notes all on the offbeat, almost in a fit of desperation", while Brown was staring out the window.
+Brown then got the line "It's getting near dawn and lights close their tired eyes", which is used in the first verse.
+Brown, in a 2017 interview with Songfacts, gives a similar account, adding that Bruce was playing his old double bass from his days as a jazz musician.

-He [Hendrix] played this gig that was blinding.
-I don't think Jack [Bruce] had really taken him in before ... and when he did see it that night, after the gig he went home and came up with the riff.
+Cream guitarist Eric Clapton, in a 1988 Rolling Stone magazine interview, told the story that Cream attended a concert on 29 January 1967 by the Jimi Hendrix Experience at the Saville Theatre in London, and that "after the gig he [Bruce] went home and came up with the riff.
 It was strictly a dedication to Jimi.
 And then we wrote a song on top of it.

 Music writers Covach and Boone describe the riff as blues-derived, using a minor blues pentatonic scale with an added flattened fifth note (or common blues scale).
 The song follows a blues chord progression (I–IV–I) during the first eight bars.
-Brown had a difficult time writing lyrics that fit the riff.
-After an all-night session, Bruce played it on a standup bass while lyricist Pete Brown was staring out the window.
-Slowly, he started to write "It's getting near dawn and lights close their tired eyes", which is used in the first verse.
 Later, to break up the rhythm, Clapton wrote a refrain which also yielded the song's title.
 It consists of eight-bar sections using three chords, when the key shifts to the V chord (I = V):